Significant boost to planned hybrid delivery of 8th IWG World Conference on Women & Sport.

 Both the World Conference and Insight Hub are being designed aligned to a global theme, “Change Inspires Change”, a concept encouraging the sharing of stories of change – big or small – that inspired positive change for women and girls within sport and physical activity.

-Julie Paterson and Sarah Leberman MNZM, co-founders and current co-chairs of Women in Sport Aotearoa (WISPA), speaking on behalf of the WISPA Board said:
+Julie Paterson and Sarah Leberman MNZM, co-founders and current co-chairs of Women in Sport Aotearoa (WISPA), speaking on behalf of the WISPA Board dijo:

 “In Aotearoa, the 8th IWG World Conference on Women & Sport is classified as one of the “big four” women’s sports events coming to our shores over the next three years.
 The three World Cups in cricket, rugby and football will provide an exceptional showcase for women’s sport.
 Alongside, we are focussed on making sure the impact of these events is supported by a sector capability programme designed to ensure that all changes become permanent.